la2050/archive/_projects/2015/let-ambulante-connect-new-audiences-to-your-nonprofit-thru-public-documentary-screenings-all-year.md

   Generate dialogue, cultural exchange and revitalize public spaces through a mobile, curated documentary series, which travels directly into communities to offer it 100% for free.
-'In one to three sentences, please describe your proposal.': >- Ambulante's annual community tour has been so successful there is a demand from our nonprofit partners for our projection and curatorial expertise.
-With this grant two of our most experienced staff members can be compensated during off-season to: field partnership requests and organize support at the scale we can successfully deliver, including;operation and use of our outdoor projection system, leveraging our industry contacts to secure films and negotiate lower screening fees, cross promotion.
 Where will you be working?:
   - Central LA
   - East LA